ogagaoghene/recipe_app/README.md

 To get a local copy up and running, follow these steps.
 - git clone https://github.com/ogagaoghene/recipe_app
 - cd recipe_app
+- Run `bundle install` to install all the required dependancies.
+- Run `rails db:create` and `rails db:migrate` to create & migrate records to   the database.
+- Run `rails s` to spin up a development server.

+## Errors

+If you encounter any errors, run the following commands.
+- Run `rails db:migrate:reset` to drop, create and migrate a new database.
+Alternatively, run the following commands:
+- rails db:drop:all
+- rails db:create
+- rails db:migrate
+- Run `rubocop && rubocop -A` to check for and fix code errors.

 ### Prerequisites